-- The job market will take a long time to recover about 419,700 jobs have been lost since the most recent peak.
-Rehiring, while necessary, will not be enough. - Florida's prime working-age population (aged 25-54) is forecast to add about 3,400 people per month, so the hole is deeper than it looks. - It would take the creation of about 850,000 jobs for the same percentage of the total population to be working as was the case at the peak.
+- The job market has taken a long time to recover relative to the most recent peak, about 334,800 jobs have yet to be recovered.
+Rehiring, while necessary, will not be enough. - Florida's prime working-age population (aged 25-54) is forecast to add about 3,400 people per month, so the hole is deeper than it looks. - It would take the creation of about 800,000 jobs for the same percentage of the total population to be working as was the case at the peak.